AlexJReid/blog/content/posts/runhouse/index.md

 ## Why Not
 - Well, it doesn't work... right now
+- sqlite may perform a similar duty, after a trivial HTTP API, similar to Clickhouse's is implemented - performance TBD
 - Clickhouse is meant for far, far larger amounts of data than what can fit into a Cloud Run RAM disk (2GB on the most expensive type, after any overheads so more like 1.5GB?)
 - You would need to rebuild the image for new data (although you could pull it in from GCS/S3 on start)
 - Data volume/image size might make the service take a long time to start on demand